AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 <br>

 Target system firmware version: `11.17.0-50`
+<br>and future FW versions, unless major changes were made to Home Menu <small>(unlikely)</small>

 The system font is a separate system file.
-To install the custom system font, [go here](/3DS-Custom-System-Fonts).
+To install a custom system font, [go here](/3DS-Custom-System-Fonts).

 Last updated: 2024-10-07